pustotnik/zenmake/docs/installation.rst

 As a zip application
 ------------------------
-Zenmake can be run as executable python zip application.
-And zenmake can make such zipapp itself with command ``zipapp``.
+Zenmake can be run as an executable python zip application.
+And ZenMake can make such zipapp with the command ``zipapp``.
 Using steps from `Via Git <installation-via-git_>`_ you can run::

     $ python src/zenmake zipapp